-The Tribunal shall continue to impose fines on players found guilty at hearings except in the case of a successful Penalty Notice challenge.
+The Match Review Panel and Tribunal shall impose fines on players who accept a Penalty Charge Notice at Grade A, B or D or are found guilty at hearings.
+The only exception is in the case of a successful Penalty Notice challenge at a Tribunal.
 Fines are not and will not be issued instead of suspensions and will not be used in an exemplary manner.
 The fine structure is set out below:

-LEVEL Fine
+LEVEL Fine - Match Review Panel Fine - Tribunal

-Scholarship £0
+Scholarship £0 £0

-Championship Reserve/Academy £25
+Championship Reserve/Academy £25 £25

-Super League Reserve/Academy £50
+Super League Reserve/Academy £25 £50

-League 1 £75
+League 1 £40 £75

-Championship £250
+Championship £125 £250

-Super League £500
+Super League £250 £500